28 cm schwere Bruno Kanone (E): Design

 As part of the re-armament program initiated by the Nazis after taking power in 1933 the Army High Command (Oberkommando des Heeres - OKH) ordered Krupp to begin work on new railroad artillery designs, but they would take a long time to develop.
 Krupp pointed out that it could deliver a number of railroad guns much more quickly using obsolete guns already on hand and modernizing their original World War I mountings for which it still had drawings available.
-OKH agreed and authorized Krupp in 1936 to begin design of a series of guns between 15 and 28 cm for delivery by 1939 as the Emergency Program (Sofort-Programe).
+OKH agreed and authorized Krupp in 1936 to begin design of a series of guns between 15 and 28 cm for delivery by 1939 as the Emergency Program (Sofort-Programm).

 Two aged 28 cm Küsten Kanone L/42 (42 caliber Coastal Cannon) guns seized from the Belgians on the outbreak of World War I had survived the war and were placed on new mounts that were shared by all of the 28 cm "Bruno" railroad guns.
 The gun could traverse only enough on the mount itself for fine corrections, coarser adjustments had to be made by turning the entire mount on the Vögele turntable.
 The turntable (Drehscheibe) consisted of a circular track with a pivot mount in the center for a platform on which the railroad gun itself was secured.
 A ramp was used to raise the railway gun to the level of the platform.
 The platform had rollers at each end which rested on the circular rail for 360° traverse.
 It had a capacity of 300 t, enough for most of the railroad guns in the German inventory.
 The gun could only be loaded at 0° elevation and so had to be re-aimed for each shot.
 Both guns were delivered by 1938.

 It fired nose- and base-fused high-explosive 284 kg shells with a ballistic cap (28 cm Sprenggranate L/4.4 m KZ m BdZ m Hb) filled with 22.9 kg of TNT.